Program overview

 The Engineering Chemistry program is structured to provide a comprehensive education over a four-year period.
-Students will engage in a variety of learning experiences that include:
+The program includes:

 - Core studies in chemistry and engineering principles

-- Independent research projects in the final year to deepen understanding and expertise
+- Opportunities for independent research projects in the fourth year

 Featured Experiences

-The Engineering Chemistry program offers several unique features that enhance the learning experience:
+The Engineering Chemistry program offers several unique features that enhance the educational experience:

 Career Options